True Crime TV Shows Force Us To Face Society's Misdeeds — But Who Are They Really Helping?

 Advertisement

-Closer to home, Underbelly: Vanishing Act, part of the Underbelly local crime franchise, depicts the life of con artist Melissa Caddick prior to her disappearance in late 2020 amidst an investigation by the Australian Securities and Investments Commission.
+Underbelly: Vanishing Act, depicts the life of con artist Melissa Caddick prior to her disappearance in late 2020 amidst an investigation by the Australian Securities and Investments Commission.

 "[We] are not nearly as impacted as so many of the other investors," says Steel.
 "I can't even imagine what it would be like to be someone depicted as a TV character, so I'm relieved our parts in this mess are too small for that."